garrandall/popular-music-data/tracks/tomorrow-tomorrow-bee-gees.md

 And my story of love and a love that could never be mine

-Ooh ask you to be my wife, girl
+Oh ask you to be my wife, girl
 You were playing
 Now I ask you where is my life, girl?
 You were saying